-Diascia is a very cure flower that blooms all summer long and sometimes even longer, lasting up to fall.
+Diascia is a very cute flower that blooms all summer long and even deep into fall.

 Diascia facts, a short list